codeboltai/codeboltai.github.io/docs/api/terminal/executeCommandRunUntilError.md

 ---
 name: executeCommandRunUntilError
 cbbaseinfo:
+  description: >-
-  description: "Executes a given command and keeps running until an error occurs.\r\nListens for messages from the WebSocket and resolves the promise when an error is encountered."
+    Executes a given command and keeps running until an error occurs.

+    Listens for messages from the WebSocket and resolves the promise when an error is encountered.
 cbparameters:
   parameters:
     - name: command